 Lulu is a five foot drop with a powerful hole to the left and a relatively easy boof center.
 Lulu opens for business between at levels between 7.5 - 10 ft.
 After the drop make a right move and look for an eddy.
 If you continue straight watch out for some holes and pretty shallow water, try not to flip over.

 Triple Drop is a parallel rapid with Pipeline and sets between Lulu and Southside rapids.
 Most people take Second Break route when Triple Drop is the destination.
 After Second Break ferry left and look for a tree lined entranced about 20ft wide.
 The first drops is not really a drop but a eddy on river left by some large rocks, at times there is a surfing wave by this eddy.
 From the river left eddy ferry to river right bank or down river behind a Volkswagen type rock.
 This is the setup for the second drop and is featured in this picture to the right of the text.
 The typical line is the slot move just right of the exposed rock in the picture.
 The picture is of Scott Wagner running the boof line off the rock.
 After second drop find the right eddy to setup for the third drop.
 This drop is smaller then the second but has a under water rock that can stop boats cold.
 Work river left and follow the current.
+There is a trail on the island on river right were you can walk up and ferry over to "Pipeline" or other middle lines such as "LuLu"

 There are two primary takeouts depending on which rapids you took in the bottom half.
 From Pipeline, Powerline, Powerdunk or Lulu, the takeout is the 14th St. Takeout.
 From Deception, Triple Drop or Southside, the takeout will most likely be Southside (river right), though it is possible at lower levels to paddle around Mayo island and upstream to the 14th St. takeout on river left.